Wedding Traditions – Whose Tradition is it Anyway?

 Back in the day, the father of the bride would walk his daughter down the aisle to her waiting groom.
 The bride and groom would have never met and the bride’s head would be covered in a veil to shield her from the groom’s view until the very last moment, so if he deemed her too unattractive, then, it would be too late.
 This whole masquerade was a financial transaction between the two families; an arranged marriage that would hopefully benefit them both.

-There are some beautiful bouquets around now that are made of brooches, buttons, shells and starfish or even fruit!
-If you choose, you don’t have to have a bouquet at all, however it is nice to hold something in your hands
+There are some beautiful bouquets around now that are made of brooches, buttons, shells and starfish, or even fruit!
+There are some fabulous bouquet alternatives that don’t involve flowers at all.

 Throwing the Bouquet